Boeing 737 Max back in air 2 years after grounded by crashes

-RIO DE JANEIRO (AP) — Flights with Boeing 737 Max jetliners resumed Wednesday for the first time since they were grounded worldwide following two deadly accidents nearly two years ago.
+RIO DE JANEIRO (AP) — Commercial flights with Boeing 737 Max jetliners resumed Wednesday for the first time since they were grounded worldwide following two deadly accidents nearly two years ago.

 Brazil’s Gol Airlines became the first in the world to return the planes to its active fleet, using a 737 MAX 8 on a flight from Sao Paulo to Porto Alegre, according to flightradar24.com.

+Gol is set to start regular service on Dec.
+18, according to aviation data firm Cirium, with several daily flights between São Paulo and other major Brazilian cities.

-The company own announcement didn’t specify the route of the flight.
-But customers would be able to exchange their tickets if they don’t want to fly on a 737 Max, a Gol spokesperson told The Associated Press in an email.
+Customers will be able to exchange their tickets if they don’t want to fly on a 737 Max, a Gol spokesperson told The Associated Press in an email.

-Gol, the only Brazilian company with the model in its fleet, is the country’s largest airline, with 36 million passengers annually.
+Gol, the country’s largest airline with 36 million passengers annually, owns seven 737 Max aircraft, according to Cirium.
+It is the only Brazilian company with the model in its fleet.

 The Boeing plane was grounded globally in March 2019, shortly after a 737 Max crashed in Ethiopia.
 A prior crash in Indonesia involving the model occurred in October 2018.
 In all, 346 people died.